openmrs/openmrs-contrib-itsmresources/ansible/README.md

 ```
 # Download all roles/modules (needs to be done every time there's a commit to a role)
 $ ansible-galaxy install -p roles -r requirements.yml --force
+$ ansible-galaxy collection download -r requirements.yml
 ```

+If you are having issues with certificates, you can temporarily use `--ignore-certs` while you configure python to use the OS trust store.

 ### Running ansible for remote machines